 One of the biggest franchise industries, the food franchise industry comprises almost half of all franchise establishments in America.
 Not to mention, this industry produces roughly 65 percent of all franchise employment jobs.
 Let’s take a look into the three individual sectors and where they stand in comparison to one another.

 the food franchise industry comprises almost half of all franchise establishments in America.

 Sit down restaurants serving up sales

-Although family spending at table service restaurants continues to contribute to household spending on services, full service restaurants—wherein food is served sit down style and served directly to the customer by a waiter—comprise the smallest portion of the food franchise industry.
+Although family spending at table service restaurants continues to contribute to household spending on services, full-service restaurants—wherein food is served as sit down style and served directly to the customer by a waiter—comprise the smallest portion of the food franchise industry.

 Fast food still a top dog

 Quick service restaurants are more commonly known as fast-food restaurants.
 As predicted with full-service restaurants, the fast-food sector was also expected to experience a growth in employment, however, slower than in the past.
 The IHS report additionally predicted to see boosted wages, which hadn’t budged for years in the past.
 Continuing with the popular trend of the past, quick-service restaurants are likely to remain the leaders of the franchise sector in overall employment growth.